grid47 Exploring patterns and algorithms

-Leetcode 809: Expressive Words
+Solution to LeetCode 809: Expressive Words Problem

 You are given a string s and a list of query words.
 Each word in the query list is said to be ‘stretchy’ if it can be transformed into string s by extending groups of adjacent letters.
 You can extend a group of letters (e.g., ‘a’, ‘bb’, ‘ccc’) as long as its length is at least 3.
 For example, if s = ‘heeellooo’, you could extend ’e’ and ‘o’ to make ‘hello’ stretchy.
 Return the number of query strings that can be stretched to become s.